 Most assume that research means ’focus groups’.
 And perceptions are poor and thus lacking in credibility.
 Perhaps through poor experience or a belief that the sole purpose of research is ‘evaluation’.
 While evaluation research is useful this misses the point.
 Most consumers, even those as young as three or four, also have an innate creativity and marketing ‘savvy’.
 Further, all are different; have different backgrounds, beliefs, skills and ways of thinking.
 Most are also naturally social rather than solitary and like creating and working with others.
 It means that there is a vast pool of creative talent available to address your challenge.
 This is a boon to the product developer.

 Here’s how to address the seven enemies of product innovation:

-1. First, establish a process for innovation but tailor or flex it to different challenges and circumstances.
+1. First, establish a process for product development but tailor or flex it to different challenges and circumstances.

 2. Create lots of ideas, give them time and conditions to grow.
 It’s easy to kill ideas but hard to develop them.

-3. Consult and involve diverse colleagues in the development process.
+3. Consult and involve diverse colleagues in the product innovation process.
 No-one has a monopoly on good ideas.

 4. Use the right tools and techniques to bring out the best in your team.
 Creativity is not the preserve of the few.

-5. Involve consumers in the new product development process.
+5. Involve consumers in the product innovation process.
 Used in the correct way they can both create and build great ideas.

 (1) Cooper , Robert.
 G Winning at New Products, 1993